gyulanemeth/bluefox.email/docs/projects/settings.md

 Here you can manage third-party integrations that enhance your project's capabilities.
 Right now we support the following integrations:

-- **Zapier**: Connect your bluefox.email project with thousands of apps to automate workflows without coding.
+- **Zapier**: Connect your BlueFox Email project with thousands of apps to automate workflows without coding.
 Set up triggers and actions to streamline your email marketing processes.
 - **Webhooks**: Configure webhooks to receive real-time notifications about specific events in your project, such as email deliveries, bounces, or complaints.
-This allows you to integrate bluefox.email with your existing systems and automate responses to these events.
+This allows you to integrate BlueFox Email with your existing systems and automate responses to these events.

 ### Zapier Integration